 The Dietetic Internship Program at Stony Brook is sponsored by the School of Medicine.
 The Stony Brook University Dietetic Internship Program has an emphasis in clinical nutrition therapy.
 The program includes 75 hours of orientation and seminars, 38 weeks of rotations, and 1 week of RD exam review.
 The Internship is 1215 hours in length.
 Rotations, orientation and seminars start in late August/early September and are completed in June.

-- 4 weeks of outpatient rotation at University Hospital
+- 4 weeks of outpatient rotation at Stony Brook University Hospital

-- 11 weeks of nutrition therapy rotation at University Hospital or a community hospital
+- 11 weeks of nutrition therapy rotation at Stony Brook University Hospital or an affiliated hospital

 - 4 weeks of long-term care

-- 5 weeks of public health nutrition and WIC rotation
+- 5 weeks of public health nutrition rotation including work at Family Medicine, WIC, LI Cares, Head Start and/or Sustainable LI.

 program (36 credits) as well as a 15 credit Advanced Certificate in Nutrition.
 Please visit the website, medicine.stonybrookmedicine.edu/gradnutrition